Trading Partner Portal: India

 Over the last decade, India’s developing economy has emerged to become an important player in the global market.
-With a workforce of 520.199 million in 2017—over three times the workforce of the U.S.—India has the human capacity to sustain large and rapid development.
-India’s population makes up 17.5% of the world’s population, and the country makes up 2.4% of the world’s surface area.
+With a workforce of over 500 million —over three times the workforce of the U.S.—India has the human capacity to sustain large and rapid development.
+India’s population makes up about 17% of the world’s population, and the country makes up 2.4% of the world’s surface area.

-As of 2018, India is the world’s 5th largest economy and has a thriving middle class with an unemployment rate of 6.1%.
+As of 2022, India is the world’s 6th largest economy and has a thriving middle class with an unemployment rate of between 7 and 8%.
 As both a service-based and an agricultural economy, the country has seen strong growth in both sectors.
 The service industry has become an integral component of the Indian economy, making up 65% of the GDP while containing only 28% of the workforce.
 Agriculture, on the other hand, is the most popular sector, representing 53% of the workforce, but only 17% of the GDP.
 Policies of economic liberalization, first implemented in the early 1990’s, have created a trend of steady economic growth—averaging 7% since 1997.

-Major exports from India to the rest of the world include: mineral fuels, including oil; gems, machinery including computers, vehicles; organic chemicals, pharmaceuticals, electrical machinery, iron and steel, cotton, clothing and accessories (2018).
-Major imports into India from the rest of the world include: mineral fuels including oil; gems, precious metals, electrical machinery/equipment, machinery including computers; organic chemicals, plastics/plastic articles, iron; and steel, animal/vegetable fats, oils, waxes; optical, technical, medical apparatus; and inorganic chemicals (2018).
-India’s major export partners include the US, UAE, Hong Kong, China, Singapore, UK, Germany, Bangladesh, Netherlands and Nepal in 2018.
-India’s major import partners in 2018 included China, US, UAE, Saudi Arabia, Switzerland, Iraq, Hong Kong, South Korea and Singapore.
+Major exports from India to the rest of the world include: mineral fuels, including oil; gems, machinery including computers, vehicles; organic chemicals, pharmaceuticals, electrical machinery, iron and steel, cotton, clothing and accessories.
+Major imports into India from the rest of the world include: mineral fuels including oil; gems, precious metals, electrical machinery/equipment, machinery including computers; organic chemicals, plastics/plastic articles, iron; and steel, animal/vegetable fats, oils, waxes; optical, technical, medical apparatus; and inorganic chemicals.
+India’s major export partners include the US, UAE, Hong Kong, China, Singapore, UK, Germany, Bangladesh, Netherlands and Nepal.
+India’s major import partners include China, US, UAE, Saudi Arabia, Switzerland, Iraq, Hong Kong, South Korea and Singapore.

-India is currently California’s 10th largest export destination, up from #10 in 2020.
-In 2022, California exports to India brought in over $4.9 billion, making up 18% of the U.S. total.
-California is a top exporting state to India, and the amount more than doubled from 2009 to 2020.
+India is currently California’s 9th largest export destination, up from #10 in 2020.
+In 2022, California exports to India brought in over $6.04 billion, making up 12.7% of the U.S. total.
+California is a top exporting state to India, and the amount more than doubled from 2009 to 2022.